2018–present Argentine monetary crisis: Ongoing crisis

-Since the late 2010s, prolonged inflation remained a constant problem of economy of Argentina, with an annual rate of 25% in 2017, second only to Venezuela in South America and the highest in the G20.
-On December 28, the Central Bank of Argentina together with the Treasury announced a change of the inflation target.
+Since the late 2010s, inflation has been a constant problem for the economy of Argentina, with an annual rate of 25% in 2017, second only to Venezuela in South America and the highest in the G20.
+On 28 December, the Central Bank of Argentina together with the Treasury announced a change of the inflation target.

 The Central Bank attempted to reduce it to 15%, by adjusting its interest rates but these efforts only managed to stop further inflation rather than reduce it.
 An intense drought, ranking among the world's worst natural disasters in 2018, reduced the production of soy and dried up tax revenue.

 Later in 2018, the Federal Reserve of the United States increased interest rates from 0.25% to 1.75% and then 2%.
 This caused investors to return to the United States, leaving emerging markets.
 The effect, a rise in the price of the United States dollar, was modest in most countries, but it was felt particularly strongly in Argentina, Brazil and Turkey.

 Despite the high-interest rates and IMF support, investors feared that the country might fall into a sovereign default once again, especially if another administration were to be voted in during the next election cycle, and started pulling out investments.
 All those factors led to a dramatic increase in the price of the US dollar in Argentina.
 The Central Bank increased the interest rate again, to 60%, but could not keep up.

 Macri announced on 8 May 2018 that Argentina would seek a loan from the International Monetary Fund (IMF).
 The initial loan was $50 billion, and the country pledged to reduce inflation and public spending.
 Federico Sturzenegger, the president of the Central Bank of Argentina, resigned a week later, alongside much of its senior staff.
 Macri replaced him with Luis Caputo, and merged the ministries of treasury and finances into a single ministry, led by Nicolás Dujovne.
 The Turkish currency and debt crisis caused yet another increase on the price of the dollar.
 The tariffs on soy exports were restored, as a result of the crisis.
 Caputo resigned for personal reasons, and Guido Sandleris was appointed as president of the Central Bank.
 The IMF expanded the loan with an extra 7 billion U.S. dollars, the largest loan in IMF history.
 In exchange, the Central Bank would operate on the price of the dollar only when it surpassed certain requirements.
 The national budget for 2019 reduced the deficit, which was 2.6 percent of GDP in 2018, to zero, and estimated that inflation would decrease from 44% to 23%.
 This budget was approved by the Congress, despite demonstrations and Kirchnerist rejection.